ajfite/hugo-liftoff/README.md

 * Built-in shortcodes
 * And much more...Hugo has a lot to offer!

+## Changes Present in this fork

+* Bluesky support
+* Support for the most recent version of Hugo

 ## Planned Features

 The following features are planned for a future release.

-* Real-time site search
-* Image galleries for projects
-* i18n support
-* Additional advanced Google structured data schemas
-* Custom shortcodes for things like project lists
+* None currently planned, feel free to file PRs and open feature requests but no promises.

 ## Getting Help

-To submit a bug report, feature request, or usage questions, please open an [issue](https://github.com/wjh18/hugo-liftoff/issues) on Github using one of the issue templates.
+To submit a bug report, feature request, or usage questions, please open an [issue](https://github.com/ajfite/hugo-liftoff/issues) on Github using one of the issue templates.

 ## Contributing

-If you'd like to contribute to the project, fork it and submit a pull request with your changes using the [pull request template](https://github.com/wjh18/hugo-liftoff/blob/master/.github/pull_request_template.md).
-Please see the [Contribution Guidelines](https://github.com/wjh18/hugo-liftoff/blob/master/CONTRIBUTING.md) for more details.
+If you'd like to contribute to the project, fork it and submit a pull request with your changes using the [pull request template](https://github.com/ajfite/hugo-liftoff/blob/master/.github/pull_request_template.md).
+Please see the [Contribution Guidelines](https://github.com/ajfite/hugo-liftoff/blob/master/CONTRIBUTING.md) for more details.